tsmoreau/docs/docs/masternode/snapshot.md

 *Note: Assure that you have enough disk space for both the tar file AND its uncompressed contents.
 Double the space or more.*

 ```
-# Login as user that has access to tmn
+# Login as user that has access to taomn
 # Download Tao's chaindata archive (make sure you have enough disk space available)
 wget -c https://chaindata.tao.network/20190813.tar -P /tmp

-# Stop your node (for tmn users)
+# Stop your node (for taomn users)
-tmn stop
+taomn stop
 # or in the node folder (for docker-compose users)
 docker-compose stop